Malex21/CreateBigCannons-BallisticCalculator/README.md

 ## Credits

-**@sashafiesta#1978 (Discord) :** Original formulas and principles, you can find their very good demonstration in the Create Big Cannons discord server (as of now, pinned in #showcase)
+**@sashafiesta#1978 (Discord) :** Original formulas and principles, you can find their very good demonstration in the Create Big Cannons discord server (as of now, pinned in #showcase).

 **@Malex#6461 (Me) :** Python adaptation, this user interface, some changes and improvements on the original formulas.